What Tech Investors Should Know About Cloud Stocks

 Cloud Stocks to Watch

 While you can always invest in the popular big name Cloud Czars, there are several other companies to consider as well.
-Here are three that are worth keeping your eye on.
+Here are two that are worth keeping your eye on.

-Adobe is the maker of the famous Photoshop software and a suite of other design products like Illustrator.
+Adobe (ADBE) is the maker of the famous Photoshop software and a suite of other design products like Illustrator.
 And although they once only sold physical copies of their software, they now exclusively sell online through digital downloads.
-By committing to the cloud model for their business Adobe has seen tremendous growth with their stock up over 400 percent in five years.
-And best of all, not selling physical goods means their profits are way up—from 5 percent to 25 percent.
+By committing to the cloud model for their business Adobe has seen tremendous growth with $12.87 billion for fiscal year 2020.

 This is an exciting company to watch.
 They are the creators of the AutoCAD software and have made the switch from physical software packages to selling software as a service via the cloud.
-This process has been difficult for Autodesk, they had layoffs and reduced their workforce by 1,150 positions.
-But since 2017 they have been moving back into profit.
+The process was difficult for Autodesk, who in 2017, had to layoff and reduce their workforce by 1,150 positions.
+Autodesk (ADSK) has since recovered, increasing revenue by 16% as of fiscal year 2020.

 The Bottom Line on Cloud Stocks